What is cyber insurance? A helpful guide for your small business

 But what exactly does cyber insurance cover?
 Let us explain:

-• Security and privacy breaches — Data is the power behind many UK businesses, and protecting it is so important.
+- Security and privacy breaches — Data is the power behind many UK businesses so it makes sense to protect it.
 Security and privacy breach protection aims to cover any costs related to security breaches — like unauthorised access to your systems and the theft of personal data.
 This can cover legal fees, to inform those affected and even public relations or press to help manage your business's reputation.

 What doesn’t cyber insurance cover?